alexandruantochi/Searcher/ReadMe.md

 ###Installation

 The source files and java Swing .iml are in the src folder.
-If you need to use the app, just download the .jar file from the Seacher_jar dir.
-[Here](https://github.com/alexandruantochi/Searcher/blob/master/Searcher_jar/Searcher.jar?raw=true)
+If you need to use the app, just download the .jar file from the Seacher_jar dir from [here](https://github.com/alexandruantochi/Searcher/blob/master/Searcher_jar/Searcher.jar?raw=true).